scholarslab/scholarslab.github.io/collections/_posts/2020-01-31-generous-thinking-hashtag-tweets.md

 .@walshbr practices this care w/applicants to student opportunities (fellowships, etc.) w/@scholarslab.
 We always have more stellar applicants than we can support, & we want to make sure folks know how impressed we are w/their work + how much we hope to find ways to work w/them

 .@walshbr puts time+care into following up w/those folks, & is always searching for other ways we can support+work w/them (e.g. fund their attending dinner w/visiting speaker in their research area)

+**Envisioning alternate futures**
+.@cassius_a's Alternate University model (https://aualternateuniversity.com) is a #GenerousThinking approach I've gotten a lot of ideas from: https://twitter.com/Literature_Geek/status/1194877795140284416

+Today, thinking about applying this framing to the 2nd Speaking in Code in the works: help add to an already large list of hopes + synthesize => action (SiC #1 = http://codespeak.scholarslab.org, #codespeak, 2013 @ScholarsLab symposium focused on digital humanities developer community)

+**The privilege of failing openly**
+Wrote a post to share a rejected article abstract today (waiting to post until tomorrow, as another post was published on our blog this morning.)
+Trying to share more non-successful stuff (like an IMLS grant proposal last year: https://scholarslab.lib.virginia.edu/blog/moderation-running-dh-online-communities/) as a #GenerousThinking act.

+Since I feel secure enough re:real potential risks of sharing failure and non-success in academia, hoping to contribute toward making it safer for others.
+Want to start sharing less polished stuff too vs. the "failure CV" problem of only sharing privileged/quasi successful stuff.

+_A day after those tweets..._
+Yesterday I tweeted work @jeremykboggs and I have just started, & already 8 people shared 50+ tweets making our work better—encouragement, research leads, potential conference panel +

+Thanks @benwbrum @CoralineAda @quinnanya @stuartayeates @pmhswe @patrick_mj @nirak @roopikarisam!
+I will be citing yall for how these ideas inspire+shape our in-progress research +

+So for #GenerousThinking today, I'm thinking about who gets to safely share in-progress research, and how we can build an academia where more can do so w/o work being uncited or stolen or harassed, where folks newer to a field see their work amplified+encouraged too.

+A tiny and specific-to-me action, but I've been thinking about how I might manage to read tweets by more folks in my fields, to learn about & amplify more folks' work.
+I manage to read most of the tweets of folks on 2 private Twitter lists, just a subset of those I follow +

+Nuzzle (used to?) curate high-response (likes? replies?
+RT #?) tweets from followed accounts; @matthewdlincoln (thanks!) showed me how to do similar w/Tweetdeck settings +

+But these show me very popular tweets, and I'd love to instead see 1 tweet/week from every account on a list—e.g. just the most popular tweet *relative to each account's tweets* would be okay (vs. an account for which 5 RTs is huge getting drowned out by tweets gettings 100s). +

+(Trying to pre-empt some helpfully intended tweets that don't assume I'm a developer: I know how to script a thing to do that for me, and am doing that!) +

+Wondering about what we might do to let DH/library users choose which tweet in a given period such a script grabs, e.g. users opt in by hashtag, or prioritize tweets w/certain properties (e.g. #icymi tag).
+"If you only have bandwidth to read 1 tweet of mine this week, this one."

+Usual community design caveat: depends on the effort of e.g. adding a hashtag having some value to tweeters, for traction.
+Could be most useful to DH/library folks seeking a wider audience for tweets than they have, or folks who tweet a lot + want 1 tweet/period to stand out?

+As w/anything that copies a tweet, must consider users wanting tweets to be deletable/ephemeral, or only appear alongside contextualizing conversation (things @documentnow considers)=>why I'm doing this as a script for private reading, not publishing somewhere the tweets it pulls

+Folks changing their mind which tweet=most important in a week=another design consideration, if we were trying to start a community practice of folks indicating "please read this 1 tweet if you don't have bandwidth to read others".

+Tweeting this in part because I bet there's a simpler answer than my approach, or I'm missing problems/harms.

 **Celebrating connecting folks to scholarship as a scholarly act** .@clancynewyork tweets much I wouldn't learn otherwise, regularly tags folks she remembers have some particular niche research interest. #GenerousThinking: cite=>ping author, & also scholarly effort+care of alerting folks to work of potential interest to them.